Yairama/NicholasMethod/README.md

 ## How to use

-In order to use the program it is necessary to have [Java](https://www.java.com/es/download/) installed.
+-In order to use the program it is necessary to have [Java](https://www.java.com/es/download/) installed.

-You can download the already compiled program from the following [link](https://drive.google.com/drive/folders/1bJaWH1tzEO5ud8vJ3awrHlv82mYJN-uH?usp=sharing)
+-You can download the already compiled program from the following [link](https://drive.google.com/drive/folders/1bJaWH1tzEO5ud8vJ3awrHlv82mYJN-uH?usp=sharing)

+-If you want the code it will be found inside _Metodo de nicholás Folder_

 ## About